xxlatgh/CNTK/bindings/python/doc/extend.rst

 With this implementation, we keep the costly NumPy conversion to a bare minimum, while speeding up the update process considerably.

-Before starting a new learner, though, please check out :mod:`cntk.learner` whether your learner is already available.
+Before starting a new learner, though, please check out :mod:`cntk.learners` whether your learner is already available.